saitejaogirala/Go-Prom-HTTP/README.md

 Grafana is running on http://localhost:3000/

-1. Set Prometheus as your data source. http://host.docker.internal:9090
+1. Set Prometheus as your data source. http://host.docker.internal:9090 If this doesn't work please set the prometheus service IP as data source.
 2. Import the grafana-dashboard.json as needed.